SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 !!! note
      Only these Sekoia Indicator types will be updated.

-     Update is scheduled every night to ensure that valid IOCs are used to detect threats.
+     Update is **scheduled every night** to ensure that valid IOCs are used to detect threats.

-## 4. Search Sekoia intelligence and match with IOCs in Splunk
+## 4. Search Sekoia Intelligence and match with IOCs in Splunk

 ### Search existing Sekoia IOCs in Splunk with expiry date